-Cheap brightly colored plastic objects undergo cycles of gradual formation and collapse.
-These toys and homewares bought from dollar stores melt in reverse, moving from a liquid state into a temporary solid before softening back to ooze.
-Representing these objects in flux suggests their midpoint, the solid objects we know, is only temporary and can always shift to the formless and immutable from whence it came.
+Brightly colored plastic objects melt in reverse, moving from a liquid state to a temporary solid before softening back to ooze.
+Representing these objects in flux, suggests their solid midpoint, their economic value, or their cultural significance, is only temporary and can always shift to the immutable.

-This video is accompanied by a remix of Sheryl Crow’s song “Halfway There”, which describes the singer’s attempts to reconcile with another who is politically distant from her own beliefs.
+This video is accompanied by a remix of Sheryl Crow’s song “Halfway There”, which describes the singer’s attempts to reconcile with another's political beliefs distant from her own.
 Using beer, weed and nature, Crow entices the other to bridge their ideological divide singing, “If you really care, Baby, if you dare, Won't you meet me halfway there?”
 What Crow seems to ignore is that this political other, who she desires to reach, already sits in a place of power and contentment and will not concede anything for they have nothing to gain through any reconciliation, thus it is only Crow who surrenders her ideology.
 The song, altered by arpeggiated bleeps, distorted drumlines and ominous synths, is played forwards and backwards both affirming and undermining Crow’s efforts.

 Media: One-channel video with sound